Keystone

 1907—1930

 As of 1904, C.W.
-Elliott & Co. existed in Keystone per The American Bottler (1904).
+Elliott & Co. existed in Keystone per the American Carbonator and American Bottler (1904).
 C.W.
 Elliott does not appear in any Dun & Bradstreet listings for that year, which is strange to me due to their thoroughness.
 Nor do they appear in 1905 or 1906.
 In fact, they only appear to be in the Dun & Bradstreet listings around 1900 (Mercantile Agency, 1900).
 C.W.
-Elliott & Co. then relocates to Northfork at some later point and, funnily enough, K.B.Co. becomes based out of Northfork rather than Keystone.
+Elliott & Co. then relocates to Northfork at some later point and, interestingly enough, K.B.Co. becomes based out of Northfork rather than Keystone.

 C.W.
 Elliott passed away in 1913 to the grief of his many communities.
 Keystone Bottling Co. continued successfully for many years following his passing.
 In 1930, the company changed its name to the Northfork Coca-Cola Bottling Company (Lee, n.d.), marking the end of the company in name.

-Since it would be expected for K.B.Co. to be listed under Keystone, I will list their bottles without a town or branch bottler here.
+Since it would be expected for K.B.Co. to be listed under Keystone, I will list their bottles without a town or branch bottler here and in Northfork.

 References